valevo/SABIO/experiments/README.md

 -> use tf-idf or maybe even topic modelling for the vector projections (and even the clustering) => this is our operationalisation of (lexical semantic) bias: PMI measure strength of bias, the clusters define semantic classes and bias is equivalent to associations between (exemplars of) different classes
 => can make this more general by not using clusters but distance instead (i.e. top pairs (`w1`, `w2`) s.t. `PMI(w1, w2)` is maximised and `d(w1, w2)` and is above some threshold

-### TODO

- - given an n-gram, get iterator over documents in which n-gram occurs (sorted by some criterion)
- - given an n-gram, get iterator over high-ranking n-grams which occur in the same document